pdmeyer/M4LLib/docs/cursor-ide-setup.md

 # Cursor IDE Setup for M4LLib

-This guide helps you configure Cursor IDE for optimal development of the M4LLib Max for Live library.
+This guide helps you configure Cursor IDE for development of the M4LLib Max for Live library.

-## 🎯 Overview
+## Overview

 Cursor IDE provides excellent AI-assisted development features that can be customized for Max for Live development.
 This guide covers: